-Members of the Commercial Pool entered into various reinsurance and service agreements with other members of the AIG holding company system.
+Members of the AIG Pool entered into various reinsurance and service agreements with other members of the AIG holding company system.
 Although the Company was not a direct party to these agreements it was often indirectly affected by these agreements by virtue of the pooling agreement.
-The prior report on examination recommended that the Company disclose such indirect agreements with the Department.
+The prior report on examination recommended that the Company disclose such indirect agreements with the Department

 The Company did not submit any indirect agreements for the years 2001 through 2004.
-In 2005, the Company agreed to file indirect agreements with the Department if filing was also required under the Pennsylvania Holding Company Act.
-It is recommended that the Company continue to file such indirect agreements with the Department whenever filing is required with the Pennsylvania Department of Insurance under the Pennsylvania Holding Company Act's materiality threshold.
+In 2005, the Company agreed to file indirect agreements with the Department if filing of such agreements was required by the Pennsylvania Department of Insurance under the Pennsylvania Holding Company Act.
+It is recommended that the Company continue to file such indirect agreements with New York whenever filing is required by the Pennsylvania Insurance Department under the Pennsylvania Holding Company Act's materiality threshold.